simulatino/trimtrailingwhitespaces/README.md

 ### Windows installers

-Staring from verion v0.4 we also generate a Windows installer under the [releases link](../../releases).
+Starting from verion v0.4 we also generate a Windows installer under the [releases link](../../releases).
 The installer will look for the installed Python version on your machine.